Skip to content

 The main differences between fiber and cable Internet are the data transmission medium, speeds and reliability.

-Fiber uses fiber optic cables to transmit data as light pulses, offers symmetrical gigabit+ speeds, reliability and can scale to accommodate a growing demand for data-intensive online activities.
+Fiber uses fiber optic cables to transmit data as light pulses, offers symmetrical Gigabit+ speeds, reliability and can scale to accommodate a growing demand for data-intensive online activities.
 It can smoothly handle bandwidth-intensive activities like online gaming, large file transfers, video conferencing, cloud computing and VR.

 On the other hand, cable internet transmits data as electric signals over coaxial cables.
 It provides high download speeds but often has slower upload speeds and is more susceptible to interference.